The Secondhand Smoke Battle

 Look at the mailing label on the front and the word "School."
 All of the above magazines have had the ability for at least a decade to use a process called "selective binding" to immediately remove all tobacco ads from any magazine headed to any destination, with just a few taps on a keyboard.

 They're there because Time Inc., and its 130+ magazine empire, makes megabucks for putting them there.
 Do you really think it's coincidence that Time Warner CEO Richard Parsons served on Philip Morris' board of directors for a decade or that a former Philip Morris CEO also today serves on its board?
 The tobacco industry must have a means to harvest replacement smokers for the five million killed annually or profits will suffer.

 A victory by the forces for clean indoor air that ignores dependency prevention and nicotine cessation is not just shallow but lacks sincerity on the issue of health.
-Every bit as permanent as alcoholism, and de-sensitizing many of the exact same brain pathways as all drugs of addiction, it makes absolutely no sense to use alcohol taxes to treat alcoholism, while using cigarette taxes to punish and coerce.
+Every bit as permanent as alcoholism, and enslaving the same dopamine pathways as all drugs of addiction, it makes absolutely no sense to use alcohol taxes to treat alcoholism, while using cigarette taxes to punish and coerce.

 Our #1 killer, it's time we fought for clean air for all.
-It's my hope that smokers will actually explore some of the following ETS/SHS links and join in demanding that no worker or child ever again be compelled to breathe the forty-three carcinogens and hundreds of toxic chemicals generated by burning tobacco products.
-Together we can!
+It's my hope that smokers will actually explore some of the following ETS/SHS links and join in demanding that no worker or child ever again be compelled to breathe the carcinogens and toxic chemicals generated by burning tobacco products.
+Together we can make a difference!